 On December 22, 2014, we entered into a receivables financing facility, pursuant to which we established a wholly owned, special purpose bankruptcy-remote subsidiary which purchases trade receivables from certain of our subsidiaries on an ongoing basis and pledges them to support its obligation as borrower under the receivables financing facility.
-This special purpose subsidiary has a separate legal existence from its parent and its assets are not available to satisfy the claims of creditors of the selling subsidiaries or any other member of the consolidated group.
+This special purpose subsidiaries or any other member of the consolidated group.
 Availability of funds may fluctuate over time given changes in eligible receivable balances, but will not exceed the \$80 million program limit.
-As of December 31, 2014, the total outstanding borrowings under the receivables financing facility were \$80 million and the interest rate was 0.9%.
-The scheduled termination date for the receivables financing facility is December 21, 2015, which may be extended from time to time.
+As of December 31, 2014, the total outstanding borrowings under the receivables financing facility is December 21, 2015, which may be extended from time to time.
 The facility contains representations, warranties, covenants and indemnities customary for facilities of this type.
 The facility does not contain any covenants that we view as materially constraining to the activities of our business.

 In connection with the Deutsche Bank Credit Agreement, the Company has pledged substantially all of its domestic subsidiaries' assets, other than the transferred receivables discussed above, and 65% of the shares of certain first tier international subsidiaries as collateral against borrowings to its U.S. companies.
 In addition, subsidiaries in certain foreign jurisdictions have guaranteed the Company's obligations on borrowings of one of its European subsidiaries, as well as pledged substantially all of their assets for such borrowings to this European subsidiary under the Deutsche Bank Credit Agreement.
 The Deutsche Bank Credit Agreement contains customary covenants limiting the Company's ability to, among other things, pay dividends, incur debt or liens, redeem or repurchase equity, enter into transactions with affiliates, make investments, merge or consolidate with others or dispose of assets.
 In addition, the Deutsche Bank Credit Agreement contains financial covenants requiring the Company to maintain a total leverage ratio, as defined therein, of not more than 4.75 to 1.0 and a minimum interest coverage ratio, as defined therein, of 2.50 to 1.0, measured at the end of each quarter.
 The minimum interest coverage ratio increases by 25 basis points each year until it reaches 3.0 to 1.0 for the year ending December 31, 2016 and each year thereafter.
 The maximum total leverage ratio decreases 25 basis points each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year thereafter.
 The Deutsche Bank Credit Agreement contains various events of default, including failure to comply with the financial covenants referenced above, and upon an event of default the lenders may, subject to various customary cure rights, require the immediate payment of all amounts outstanding under the term loans and the revolving credit subfacilities and foreclose on the collateral.
 The Company is in compliance with all such covenants as of December 31, 2014.
-We believe that our sources of liquidity, includ
+We believe that our sources of liquidity, including the Deutsche Bank Credit Agreement, are adequate to fund our operations for the next twelve months.